arcan1s/ahriman/docs/configuration.md

 Report generation settings.

 * `target` - list of reports to be generated, space separated list of strings, required.
-It must point to valid section (or to section with architecture), e.g. `somerandomname` must point to existing section, `email` must point to one of `email` of `email:x86_64` (with architecture it has higher priority).
+It must point to valid section (or to section with architecture), e.g. `somerandomname` must point to existing section, `email` must point to one of `email` of `email:x86_64` (the one with architecture has higher priority).

 Type will be read from several ways: